Don Fornes

 - Cash Balance + Available Line of Credit.
 This method assesses liquidity and financial flexibility by factoring in cash reserves and credit availability.
 Multiplying the sum by 3.0 provides a conservative estimate of the subcontractor's capacity to finance a single project.

-- Latest Working Capital Multiplied by 3.0.
+- Latest Working Capital.
 Working capital, a measure of short-term financial health, is a critical factor in determining project capacity.
 Multiplying this value by 3.0 ensures the subcontractor has adequate resources to manage project demands without financial strain.

 By applying one or more of these methods, prequalification managers can establish a contract award limit that aligns with the subcontractor's financial and operational capabilities.
 One recommended approach is to calculate all the proposed limits and then select the lowest value as the award limit, providing the most conservative risk mitigation.
 Another method is to take the average of the values.
 Alternatively, prequalification managers may apply weighting to the lowest three values, take the sum of the weighted values, and use the result to balance conservatism with flexibility.